 In addition to electric and magnetic charges, spacetime itself can possess a gravomagnetic monopole.
 A metric incorporating such a feature was first introduced by Taub as a homogeneous vacuum cosmological model \cite{taub1951empty}, and later generalized by Newman, Unti, and Tamburino (NUT) as an extension of the Schwarzschild solution \cite{newman1963empty, kramer1980exact}.
 The resulting Taub-NUT metrics exhibit a range of intriguing and unconventional properties, leading to various physical interpretations.
 For early discussions, see \cite{misner1963flatter, misner1967contribution, bonnor1969new, manko2005physical}.
 For a more comprehensive treatment of the NUT and Taub-NUT spacetimes, including their thermodynamics, gravitational lensing, and quasinormal modes, refer to \cite{gonzalez2018new, hennigar2019thermodynamics, bordo2019first, bordo2019thermodynamics, bordo2019misner, zhang2021nut, arratia2021hairy, barrientos2022gravitational, durka2022first, cano2022quasinormal, derekeh2024class, kachi2025class, barrientos2025rotating, jafarzade2025modelling}.

 The nature of a singularity is determined by the properties of the collapsing matter and the initial conditions of the system.
-For example, the gravitational collapse of a perfectly spherical, charged body leads to the formation of a Reissner–Nordström (RN) black hole—the simplest known example of a charged black hole.
+For example, the gravitational collapse of a perfectly spherical, charged body leads to the formation of a Reissner-Nordstr\"{o}m (RN) black hole—the simplest known example of a charged black hole.
 The influence of electric charge also extends to other spacetime geometries.
-One notable case is the $\gamma$-metric \cite{darmois1927memorial, erez1959gravitational, zipoy1966topology, voorhees1970static}, which describes a static, axially symmetric spacetime and has been extensively studied, including in its higher-dimensional generalizations \cite{hajibarat2022gamma}.
-Furthermore, a charged version of the $\gamma$-metric has been explored in \cite{gurtug2022charged}.
+One notable case is the Zipoy-Voorhees (ZV) metric \cite{darmois1927memorial, erez1959gravitational, zipoy1966topology, voorhees1970static}, which describes a static, axially symmetric spacetime and has been extensively studied, including in its higher-dimensional generalizations \cite{hajibarat2022gamma}.
+Furthermore, a charged version of the ZV metric ($\gamma$-metric) has been explored in \cite{gurtug2022charged}.